HVML/DOM-Ruler/README.md

 ## Introduction

-DOM Layout Ruler is a library to maintain a DOM tree, lay out and stylize the DOM elements by using CSS (Cascaded Style Sheets).
+DOM Ruler is a library to maintain a DOM tree, lay out and stylize the DOM elements by using CSS (Cascaded Style Sheets).
 It integrates LibCSS (MIT licensed), LibParserUtils (MIT licensed) and LibWapcaplet (MIT licensed) from open source community.

 ## Dependencies

-DOM Layout Ruler depends on the following libraries:
+DOM Ruler depends on the following libraries:

 - [GLib](https://developer.gnome.org/glib/stable/)